Why Choose the GYN Surgical Institute for your Cervical Procedures?

-When a PAP smear results show abnormal changes in the cells of the cervix the doctor will start with procedures that will give more information about the condition.
+When a PAP smear results show abnormal changes in the cells of your cervix your doctor will start with procedures to give you more information about what is going on.

 Cryotherapy is a technique that freezes and sheds abnormal tissue.
 It can be used to treat mild to moderate dysplasia.
 Cryotherapy is an effective method for destroying abnormal cervical tissue; studies show that it can destroy all of the abnormal tissue in 77% to 96% of cases.

 A cone biopsy is an extensive form of a cervical biopsy.
 It is called a cone biopsy because a cone-shaped wedge of tissue is removed from the cervix and examined under a microscope.
 A cone biopsy removes abnormal tissue that is high in the cervical canal.
 A small amount of normal tissue around the cone-shaped wedge of abnormal tissue is also removed so that a margin free of abnormal cells is left in the cervix.